gartoks/BlobGame/README.md

 - Monitor switching is currently disabled.

 ## TODO:
-- [ ] The smallest two Blobs allow for three Blobs to be combined into one if the simultaneously collide.
+- [ ] The smallest two Blobs allow for three Blobs to be combined into one if they simultaneously collide.
 - [ ] Add a custom physics engine (maybe)
 - [ ] Feature: shoving the arena